nnouhi/BrainstormQ/README.md

 -Lev Isaev: Lev started working on the landing page styling.

--Georgios Antoniou: Goerge was not needed for that meeting.
+-Georgios Antoniou: George was not needed for that meeting.